facebook/metro/README.md

 ## License

-Metro is MIT licensed, as found in the LICENSE file.
+Metro is MIT licensed, as found in the LICENSE file...